loco/wp-loco/readme.txt

 = 1.5.2 =
 * Handle locale codes used wrongly in POT file names
-* Added Persian translations and updated Turkish
+* Added Persian translations and updated Turkish and German

 = 1.5.1 =
 * Better handling of incorrectly named POT files